-- Cardamon makes a great addition to strawberry jam.
+- Cardamon makes a great addition to our healthy strawberry jam.
 The flavours compliment each other very well.
 Add in ½ teaspoon of ground cardamon to the saucepan at the same time as adding the maple syrup, lemon juice and vanilla.

 Making chia seed jam for babies

 To make this a baby friendly jam, you can reduce the ingredients to just the strawberries and chia seeds (no added sugar), and cook as per the recipe instructions.